chronicleprotocol/oracle-suite/cmd/spire-bootstrap/README.md

                 - `max` - Use higher value.
                 - `min` - Use lower value.
                 - `replace` (default) - Replace the value with a newer one.

+### Environment variables

+It is possible to use environment variables in the configuration file.
+Environment variables can be used anywhere in the configuration file.
+The syntax is similar as in the shell: `${ENV:ENV_VAR}`.
+Note, that the environment variable name must be prefixed with `ENV:`.
+If the environment variable is not set, the error will be returned during the application startup.
+To escape the dollar sign, use `\$` or `$$`.
+The latter syntax is not supported inside variables.

 ## Commands